nau/lasca-compiler/LangsOverview.md

 ##Cons
 Primitiveness.
 It's to simple.
 It can't do a shit.
+Nil
 Weak and cumbersome type system.
 No generics.
-Goroutines are bullshit.
-You can't be reactive with it.
-Future/Promis (Scala-like) are much more powerfull and useful.
 Duck-typing.
 Not sure if it's too bad, though.
-Slices are bullshit.
-Nil

 Rust
 ---
-It looked as a decent language, until they threw away all the good stuff :(
+Interesting usage of kind of linear types.

 ##Pros
 No OOP bullshit, just type-classes, ADTs and structs